Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 \begin{assumption}[Conditional Exchangeability] Replications $r = 1, \ldots, R$ are exchangeable given $(i, v, h, m)$.
-Infrastructure nondeterminism \citep{yuan2025numerical} is absorbed into $\epsilon_{ivhm}^{(r)}$.
-Similarly, prompt variants $v = 1, \ldots, V$ are exchangeable given item $i$, drawn from a common distribution of semantically equivalent phrasings.
-Operationally, ``equivalent'' means variants share the same task instruction, output format, and reasoning mode but differ in word choice and sentence structure.
+Infrastructure nondeterminism \citep{yuan2025numerical} that varies across repeated calls is absorbed into $\rho_{ivhm}^{(r)}$; stable cell-level idiosyncrasy from omitted higher-order interactions is absorbed into $\epsilon_{ivhm}$.
+Similarly, prompt variants $v = 1, \ldots, V$ are exchangeable given item $i$.
+In other words, $\sigma^2_\phi$ captures sensitivity to both phrasing and framing within a fixed task instruction, output format, and reasoning mode.
+Variants share the canonical task and rubric structure but may differ in word choice, sentence structure, and the specific framing of the underlying construct.

-If LLM-generated paraphrases are more similar than the phrasings a researcher might independently write, $\hat{\sigma}^2_\rho$ may understate the true prompt sensitivity.
-Including the original benchmark prompt as one variant partially mitigates this.
-All prompt-sensitivity findings in this paper are therefore conservative; the true phrasing-space variance is at least as large as the estimated $\sigma^2_\rho$.
-Simulation confirms that D-study projections remain robust under this violation (Section~\ref{si:dstudy_validation}, Scenario~3). \end{assumption}
+In the empirical demonstrations, prompt variants were authored as a small set of templates that vary framing while preserving task and output format.
+The original benchmark prompt was included as one of the variants where one exists.
+The propaganda demonstration also used an LLM paraphrase pipeline (\texttt{anthropic/claude-haiku-4.5}, temperature 0.9) on a seed instruction, following prompt-sensitivity protocols developed in prior work \citep{mizrahi2024multiprompt, barrie2024pss}.
+Because the operationalization here is broader than paraphrase-only, the reported $\hat{\sigma}^2_\phi$ should be read as an upper bound on what a strict-paraphrase pilot would estimate, and a lower bound relative to a design that also crosses output format or reasoning mode.
+Simulation confirms that D-study projections hold under exchangeability violations of this kind (Section~\ref{si:dstudy_validation}, Scenario~3). \end{assumption}

-\begin{assumption}[Additivity with Two-Way Interactions] Effects are additive up to two-way interactions; higher-order interactions are absorbed into the residual.
+\begin{assumption}[Additivity with Two-Way Interactions] Effects are additive up to two-way interactions.
+Higher-order interactions are absorbed into the residual.
 Monte Carlo evidence (Section~\ref{si:additivity}) shows that D-study projections tolerate three-way interactions with magnitudes up to 100\% of the largest two-way component.
-The restriction is testable via likelihood ratio test. \end{assumption}
+The restriction is testable via likelihood ratio test.
+The compact formulas also omit fixed-by-fixed interactions such as temperature$\times$model.
+When a design crosses multiple fixed factors and their interaction is substantively large, add the corresponding finite sensitivity term to the D-study formula. \end{assumption}